devZiyad/UniPoolBackend/API_DOCUMENTATION.md

 - Estimated duration is calculated using an average speed of 40 km/h

 **Endpoints Using Routing:**
+- `POST /api/locations/route` - Creates a route with distance, duration, and polyline
+- `PUT /api/locations/route/{id}` - Recalculates route if coordinates are updated
-- `POST /api/rides` - Calculates route distance and duration when creating a ride
+- `POST /api/rides` - Uses a pre-created route when creating a ride
-- `PUT /api/rides/{id}` - Recalculates route if locations are updated
+- `PUT /api/rides/{id}/route` - Updates the route associated with a ride
 - `POST /api/locations/distance` - Calculates distance between two locations

 **Performance:**